lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 }
 {% endhighlight %}

 We are almost there!
-The last class we need to add to the <code>HomeActivity</code> is the aforementioned <code>ToggleTaskTask</code>.
-As you can see it's very similar to the <code>RegisterTask</code> we coded in the previous part: it setups the json request with the correct headers with the auth token and executes.
+The last class we need to add to the `HomeActivity` is the aforementioned `ToggleTaskTask`.
+As you can see it's very similar to the `RegisterTask` we coded in the previous part: it setups the json request with the correct headers with the auth token and executes.

-Note that we are using the <code>HttpPut</code> class instead of the <code>HttpPost</code> one because our API responds to the PUT http verb for the open and complete actions.
+Note that we are using the `HttpPut` class instead of the `HttpPost` one because our API responds to the PUT http verb for the open and complete actions.

-The <code>onPostExecute()</code> method just shows a <code>Toast</code> with the success or error message coming from the API.
+The `onPostExecute()` method just shows a `Toast` with the success or error message coming from the API.

 {% highlight java %}
 // file: HomeActivity.java